 The Rain Pants from REI sport nicely articulated knees which help create above average mobility and moved with us nicely.
 They impressed us while hiking and crawling over downed-logs FAR better than the similarly priced Columbia Rebel Roamer.
 There is a very slight but noticeable 2-way stretch to these pants, which adds mobility and gives a more comfortable feel.
-While these pants do have a tiny amount of stretch, it isn't much and is significantly less than models like the REI Talusphere Full Zip or the Mountain Hardwear Stretch Ozonic Pants.
+While these pants do have a tiny amount of stretch, it isn't much and is significantly less than models like the REI Talusphere Full Zip, OR Foray or the Mountain Hardwear Stretch Ozonic Pants.

 Breathability & Ventilation

 This model features virtually no ventilation options; REI calls its 1/4 ankle zippers vents, but we found they were more effective for pulling over light hiking shoes rather than for "ventilation".
 The tiny side pocket is mesh-lined and could be used for a small amount of ventilation but wouldn't do much.
-These pants breathed better than the Columbia Rebel Roamer and similar to the Marmot PreCip Full Zip but didn't have as much ventilation options.
+These pants breathed better than the Columbia Rebel Roamer and similar to the Marmot PreCip Full Zip but didn't have as many ventilation options.

 This model features one zippered pocket on the side of the wearer's upper-thigh, and it doubles as a stuff sack when reversed.